-In these festive cut-out keto cookies we use only a few classic low carb ingredients:
+These festive cut-out keto gingerbread cookies require only a few basic low carb ingredients:

 - Almond flour and Coconut flour – Using both low carb flour gives these cookies the perfect texture.

 - Powdered Sweetener – I usually use Erythritol, but Monk fruit is also a great choice.

 - Eggs – Always let the eggs get to room temperature before using them in keto desserts.
 It greatly reduces the eggy taste and makes the dough easier to work with.

 - Cream cheese – Replace with mascarpone cheese.
 Either works beautifully to add richness to the cookies.
 Mascarpone will give a slightly creamier texture.